 Create a simple mind map using text, with circles and dots for emphasis, as in these examples by Lia Perjovschi:

-Brainstorm ideas using chalk on a blackboard and photograph it, creating a work similar to this mind map by IA Factory:
+Brainstorm ideas using chalk on a blackboard or whiteboard and photograph it, such as this mind map by Julien Muckensturm:

 Make a mind map on small pieces of paper and cardboard, inspired by the road map created from multiple sketches by strangers, compiled by Nobutaka Aozaki: